dolphindb/DolphinDBPlugin/README.md

 * function name in lib: The function name in the shared library
 * function name in dolphindb: corresponding function name in dolphindb
 * function type: operator or system
-* minParamCount: The minimum number of parameters
+* minParamCount: the minimum number of parameters
-* maxParamCount：The maximum number of parameters
+* maxParamCount: the maximum number of parameters
 * isAggregated:  whether it is an aggregate function

 ## Example
 PluginDemo.txt: